 by Alex Schadenberg

-LifeNews.com Note: Alex Schadenberg is the head of the Euthanasia Prevention Coalition.
+LifeNews.com Note: Alex Schadenberg is the executive director of the Euthanasia Prevention Coalition.